 In India, just like globally, hair transplants are becoming increasingly popular.
 Many people suffering from hair loss dream of a natural-looking hairline and renewed confidence.
 However, it’s essential to understand that even with advancements, there are risks involved.
 One of the most significant and often irreversible complications is overharvesting of the donor area.
 This isn’t just a minor setback; it can permanently damage the very source of your new hair, leaving you in a worse situation than before.
+If you are researching Hair Transplant Overharvesting Pune, understanding this risk is crucial before undergoing any procedure.
 This post will help you understand what overharvesting means, how to spot it, what causes it, and most importantly, how you can prevent it.
+Consulting an experienced specialist such as Dr. Kiran Chotaliya, hair transplant surgeon in Pune, can help ensure your donor area is managed safely while achieving natural-looking results.

 Let’s start with the basics.
 When you get a hair transplant, the hair grafts or follicular units aren’t usually from another person.
 They are typically extracted from areas of your own body, known as donor areas.
 These areas are usually the back and sides of your head, which are resistant to balding, and sometimes even your beard.